googleapis/google-cloud-node/packages/pubsub/README.md

 # @google-cloud/pubsub ([Alpha][versioning])
-> Google Cloud Pub/Sub Client Library for Node.js
+> Cloud Pub/Sub Client Library for Node.js

 *Looking for more Google APIs than just Pub/Sub?
 You might want to check out [`google-cloud`][google-cloud].*